Mental Health First Aid

 The MHFA Canada course has been reviewed by Canadian experts and provides guidelines for giving first aid.
 MHFA Canada encourages first aiders to take additional training in suicide prevention, physical first aid and dealing with substance-related problems.
 MHFA Canada content adheres to the first aid guidelines being established by MHFA Australia.
 The guidelines cover a range of developing mental disorders and mental health crisis situations.
 These guidelines were produced using the Delphi method, which is a way to achieve consensus from a panel of experts.
 The first aid actions in the guidelines have been rated as important or essential by expert panels of professionals, consumers and care providers.
 To date, guidelines have been produced for depression, psychosis, deliberate self-injury, and suicidal thoughts and behaviours.

-Sponsored by the Office of the Provost and Vice-President Academic.
+Sponsored in part by the Office of the Provost and Vice-President Academic and TRU Human Resources.

 - Dates & Times: